ergonode/docs/docs/frontend/architecture/module-structure.md

 * **./src/index.js**<br>
     In the project directory we create an entry file called index.js, needed to run the module.

-    > We can run an additional logic to be started when the module is loaded.<br>
+    > We can run an additional logic that starts when the module is loaded.<br>
     The default exported function must be asynchronous.
 All listed methods have access to configuration data from the [VueMS][vuems] library.<br>
     We can add two additional functions:<br>
     `beforeModule()` - asynchronous function run before the module is loaded,<br>